Learn Our Best Test-Taking Tips

 Guarantee success using these simple test-taking tips that can help students regulate their nerves, and improve processing speed and information recall!

 Use these techniques for success on ANY exam:

 Close your eyes and take a deep breath IN.
 Slowly release your breath OUT.
 This will center your body’s energy and allow you to distribute blood flow and energy to the parts of your brain that help you focus and give your best.

 Find out how long you have for the test and how many questions will be on the test.
 Divide the minutes by the number of questions.
 This simple tip will help you know how much time to spend on each problem.
 Place a mark next to the question you should be on at your midpoint check-in to help you stay on track.

 MINUTES ➗ No. of QUESTIONS = TIME you have for EACH QUESTION

 [60 ➗ 40 = 1.5 min. ]

 NOTE: Trust your mind; your first impression is often correct.
 Reading the answers FIRST can play tricks on your recall.
-A suggested answer may take your mind off track and lead you away from the correct answer.
+A suggested solution may take your mind off track and lead you away from the right answer.

 About Skills 4 Life: